 Help for Writers Who Hate Book Outlining

 Is outlining your book preventing you from achieving your dream of publishing a book?
-Maybe the four options listed above will help, and if not, I’ve just introduced a new course, Outline Your Non-Fiction Book in 7 Days.
-This 7-day interactive course will walk you through the process of outlining a non-fiction book.
+Maybe the four options listed above will help, and if not, I’ve written a new interactive workbook that will guide you through the process.
+This step-by-step workbook will walk you through the process of outlining a non-fiction book.
 And once you’ve created a professional outline, your book will practically write itself!

 Now stop procrastinating and write that book that’s been taking up so much space in your head!